Sizing and fitting backpacks

 Assure that the hip belt falls on the iliac crest.
 If your hip belt goes above or below the hip bones, you can loosen or tighten the shoulder straps to lower or raise the hip belt.
 The belt should rest comfortably and snug without pinching.
 Remember that you should have 3-6 inches of space between the two pads.
 Many backpack manufacturers have interchangeable hip belts in the event that the size that comes with the pack does not fit.

 While you may have just adjusted these to properly seat your hip belt, assure that you are not tightening them so much that you are placing too much weight on your shoulders.
 The harness should stop 2-3 inches under the armpits.
 As you hike, you may have pain and pressure points.
 Adjust as needed to relieve the pain.

 These two straps connect at each side of the harness to the back (see photo below of the Gregory backpack).
 There should be an approximate 45-degree angle when under tension.
 If your bag feels like it is pulling backwards, you can try tightening these.
-However, assure that your bag is properly balanced.
-Do not over tighten these as it can cause pain.
+However, ensure that your bag is properly balanced.
+Do not over-tighten these as it can cause pain.

 Note: Some smaller or lightweight packs may not have load lifters.

 This strap should help keep your shoulder straps in place and allow free arm movement.
 It should sit an inch or so below the collarbone.
 If your chest feels compressed, the strap is probably too tight.
 You want it snug but not too tight.